top of page

 Most of our customers are those who do metal preparing, rust removal, and paint removal.
 Let's concentrate on this.

-Here's to the most popular media readily available.
-Other brands are available.
-Big store suppliers such as Northern Tool and Tractor Supply are offer better deals on media and carry adequate supplies for it's customers.
+Big store suppliers such as Northern Tool and Tractor Supply offer better deals on media.
+They carry media in bulk.

 Coal slang.